Tuft & Needle vs. Purple Mattress Comparison

 If you want to wake up pain-free, your mattress has to be supportive.
 This means that it’s able to cushion the body so that the spine is correctly aligned.
 A mattress that does this well is responsive - it compresses as-needed based on the pressure applied by different parts of the body.

 The Tuft & Needle and Purple mattress are both quite responsive.
 For the Tuft & Needle, the Adaptive foam in the comfort layer has the ability to compress and contour to the body without feeling like the body is being swallowed by the mattress.
-The Purple mattress uses the design of the Smart Comfort Grid to only compress where weight is applied.
+The Purple mattress uses the design of the Purple Grid to only compress where weight is applied.
 As a result, both mattresses get good reviews for overall support.

 One area in which they differ, though, is in the thickness of the comfort layer.
 In the Purple mattress, it is 2” thick while in the Tuft & Needle, it is 3” thick.
 For sleepers who weigh over 200 pounds or who have significant pressure points, the Purple may lack in support.
-This is because the Smart Comfort Grid may fully compress and “bottom out,” putting more pressure on the underlying transition foam that is not as responsive.
+This is because the Purple Grid may fully compress and “bottom out,” putting more pressure on the underlying transition foam that is not as responsive.

 Resilience and Bounce